V-Sekai/manuals/features/play_latest.md

 Instructions last checked 2022-10-17.

 > Alpha software may not contain all of the features that are planned for the final version.
+Alpha software is not thoroughly tested by the developer before it is released to customers.
+(Definition from Wikipedia.)

 Our V-Sekai CI is located at [ci.v-sekai.cloud/](https://ci.v-sekai.cloud) - you must use Guest to login, since GitLab is admin-only.